-d.
+c.
 What methods will be used to evaluate the implementation & effectiveness of the activity(ies) listed and how often will this evaluation occur?
+Response:

-The District will evaluate the effectiveness of the activities by analyzing Florida State Assessment (FSA)scores annually, iReady data (weekly), grades (each nine weeks), and student graduation rate; information will be used to make modifications and changes to the program.
+The District will evaluate the effectiveness of the activities by analyzing the Florida Standards Assessment (FSA)scores annually, grades (each nine weeks), Performance Matters and student promotion and graduation rate; information will be used to make modifications and changes to the program.